mayagomez/moss_carbon_balance/README.md

 # moss_carbon_balance
-Code from my undergraduate senior thesis at Middlebury College in the Coe Lab - published May 19, 2020
+Code from my undergraduate senior thesis at Middlebury College.
+Completed as part of the Coe Lab and published May 19, 2020.

 I would like to thank Dr. Nico Gomez, Dr. David Allen (Middlebury College), and Niko Carvajal Janke for their contributions and assistance in writing these scripts.
 I would like to thank Dr. Kirsten Coe for her mentorship.

 Thesis title: DESICCATION TOLERANCE OF SYNTRICHIA CANINERVIS ALONG A PRECIPITATION GRADIENT IN THE SHEEP CREEK MOUNTAINS, NEVADA
-Data generated using a modified LI-COR 6800 system and a Moss + Soil or just Soil sample post hydration event.
+Data generated using a modified LI-COR 6800 system and Moss + Soil and just Soil samples post hydration events.

 `C Bal Script for DF Creation.R` : Code for visualizing C balance curves and extracting unique values from CO2 flux curves of Moss + Soil and Soil samples.